-As people age, the disc in the spine weaken due to decreased blood flow and nutrients to the disc.
+As people age, the discs in the spine weaken due to decreased blood flow and nutrients to the discs.
 This makes the disc vulnerable to damage from strain or injuries.
 The neck and lower back are the two most common areas for degenerative disc disease due to their constant twisting, bending and motion.
-As the disc weaken they compres and bulge resulting in a loss of disc space which can be verified through X-Ray imaging.
+As the discs weaken they compress and bulge resulting in a loss of disc space which can be verified through X-Ray imaging.

 There are four phases of degenerative disc disease.